avantikalal/avantikalal.github.io/index.md

 ---

 # Grant Review
 I actively participate in grant review for funding bodies in the areas of computational biology and machine learning.
-I have reviewed recently for the Chan Zuckerberg Initiative.
+I have reviewed recently for the <a href="https://chanzuckerberg.com/">Chan Zuckerberg Initiative</a>.
 Please reach out to me via the email below.

 ---